 - Comprehensive list of services covered by the payor

-- Rates of reimbursement for all covered services
+- Rates of reimbursement and cost for all covered services

 - Claim denial dispute procedures

 - Term and length of the contract with key dates

 Many providers make the mistake of not having a standardized contracting process in place.
 Instead of having clearly defined processes for agreements and contract types, they instead perform it off-the-cuff.
 The result?
 Inefficiencies across the board, issues with compliance, and the risk of lower reimbursement rates.

 Ideally, the contracting process should follow a clearly defined, five-phase process:

 - The initial request

 - The agreement review